 If you’re taking a sleep aid, these steps can help prevent a medication poisoning:

 Call NC Poison Control, your doctor, or your pharmacy if you have questions about your sleep aid and possible drug interactions with other medications.
-You don’t have to wait for a problem to arise before calling NC Poison Control.
+You don’t have to wait for a problem to happen before calling NC Poison Control.
 You can call with questions, too.

 What should you do if you or someone you know has taken a sleep aid incorrectly?